zowe/zowe.github.io/security.md

 ## Security issues disclosure

 * Zowe discloses fixed vulnerabilities in a timely manner giving the users sufficient time to plan their upgrades.
-* Zowe however won't disclose the vulnerabilities fixed in the latest release as we respect the need for at least 45 days to decide when and how will the users upgrade Zowe.
+* We however don't disclose the vulnerabilities fixed in the latest release as we respect the need for at least 45 days to decide when and how will the users upgrade.
-* When a new release of Zowe is published, we list the vulnerabilities fixed in the previous release.
+* When a new release is published, we list the vulnerabilities fixed in the previous release.

-      For example when we'd release Zowe 2.3 we'd publish the list of vulnerabilities that were fixed in the 2.2 versions of Zowe.
+      For example when we'd release Zowe v2.3 we'd publish the list of vulnerabilities that were fixed in the version 2.2 .
       The issues that were fixed would be published in the [Zowe security reports](https://github.com/zowe/security-reports/blob/master/security-vulnerabilities.md) repository listing.

 ## Solution publishing
 ### Security advisory
 * For critical priority vulnerability, security patches are created as soon as the issue is fixed in code and configuration.
-* The security fixes become an integral part of the nearest next Zowe distribution.
+* The security fixes become an integral part of the nearest Zowe distribution.
 * The component's squad(project maintainers) disclose a confirmed vulnerability by first creating a draft security advisory in the component repository in GitHub or other CMS that is used by the project.